-Closure of the coke ovens at Redcar and Dawes Lane, Scunthorpe will significantly reduce the emissions of B[a]P in these areas, reducing the impact of these emissions sources on modelled and monitored concentrations of B[a]P in future years.
+The Dawes Lane coke ovens in Scunthorpe closed in March 2016 resulting in a significant reduction in the emissions of B[a]P in Scunthorpe.
+The expectation is that this will reduce the impact of this emissions source on modelled and monitored concentrations of B[a]P in future years.